janpetzold/knowledge-report/README.md

 I created this basically to collect interesting blog posts for myself.
 Since I use email anyway this is a good way to flag it for whenever I have the time to go through it and serves as some kind of backup as well.

+## Run periodically

+I've set this up to run once per week on a Cloud VM.
+To do this I've set up a systemd service, see `systemd` subdirectory.
+Some helpful commands:

+    # Place both files at /etc/systemd/system/.
+Then to set them up...
+    sudo systemctl daemon-reload
+    sudo systemctl enable knowledge-report.timer
+    sudo systemctl start knowledge-report.timer

+    # See status of timers
+    sudo systemctl list-timers --all

+    # Read logs
+    sudo journalctl -f -u knowledge-report.service

+Make sure to install the dependencies as root upfront since systemd executes all jobs as root:

+    sudo pip3 install -r requirements.txt

 ## TODOs

 - [x] externalize feed URLs to .env